tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Windows platform**

 - Fixed the issues where various platforms sent Chinese characters when image, file, audio, and video messages contained Chinese paths.
-- Fixed the issue where TIMMsgReportReaded was invalid.
+- Fixed the issue where `TIMMsgReportReaded` was invalid.
 - Fixed the issue where the received message and recalled message have different rand and seq.
 - Fixed occasional crashes when data was reported upon exit.
 - Optimized the login module (repeated login/frequent login/frequent account switching/automatic connection/offline user being kicked off).
-- Fixed the issue where the unread count could not be cleared after a member quit a group or a group was disbanded.
+- Fixed the issue where the unread count could not be cleared after a member left a group or a group was deleted.
-- Fixed the issue where group disband notifications could not be received occasionally.
+- Fixed the issue where group deletion notifications could not be received occasionally.
 - Fixed the issue where longer time was required to deliver messages when the app went to foreground after staying in background for a long time.